openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

     Status: Under Development, planned for 1.2

-(e) Downgrading a version.
-There are scenarios where the volumes will
-    have to be downgraded to earlier versions.
+5. Downgrading a version.
+There are scenarios where the volumes will have to be downgraded to earlier versions.
 Some of the challenegs around this are after upgrading a resource with a breaking change, falling back to older version might make the resource un-readable.